mwgabby-li/Mab/ReadMe.md

 #### Medium
 * `while`/`otherwise` loop.
+  * If the loop condition fails immediately, the `otherwise` clause is executed.
 * Other types of loops, just `while` is a bit limiting.
 * Language profiles with different rules.
   * Lua style, default `global`.